kenanb/kenanb-blog/about.markdown

 permalink: /about/
 ---

-I am a Software Engineer, currently working at Unity - Weta Digital.
+I am a Software Engineer.
+Previously @ Unity - Weta Digital.

 Opinions expressed are solely my own and do not express the views or opinions of my employer.